 The next important consideration is to ask if the spell creates something that the victim expects.
-Which of these two illusions would be more believable; a huge dragon rising up behind a rank of attacking Goblins (puny little creatures) or a few ogres forming a line behind the Goblins?
-Most adventurers would find it hard to believe that a dragon would be working with Goblinss.
+Which of these two illusions would be more believable; a huge dragon rising up behind a rank of attacking kobolds (puny little creatures) or a few ogres forming a line behind the kobolds?
+Most adventurers would find it hard to believe that a dragon would be working with kobolds.
 The dragon is far too powerful to associate with such little shrimps.
-Ogres, however, could very well work with Goblins; bossing them around and using them as cannon fodder.
-The key to a good illusion is to create something the victim does not expect but can quickly accept.
+Ogres, however, could very well work with kobolds; bossing them around and using them as cannon fodder.
+The key to a good illusion is to create something the automatically succeed or fail.
+There are times when the illusion victim does not expect but can quickly accept.